buglabs/bugswarm-developers/README.md

 Contribution
 ------------

-  In order to contribute to the developer portal, fork the repository, make your changes, and run `npm test` **with root priveledges** from the root of the repository to generate new html files in order to view and test those changes locally.
-When you are satisfied with your changes, submit a pull request with ONLY the source jade files.
+  In order to contribute to the developer portal, fork the repository, make your changes, and run `npm test` to view those changes.
+  When you are satisfied, submit a pull request for the master branch only.
+  After merging a pull request, run `npm doc` to regenerate the docs and push to gh-pages.

   **Note:** When contributing, please reference the [wiki](https://github.com/buglabs/bugswarm-developers/wiki) and make an effort to use consistent language and grammar.
 Thank you!